 3. Temples are a central gathering place.
 People go there often to meet others, to learn and perform rituals.
 People gather in temples also on special occasions, such as the Buddhist day.

 4. Temples are a residing place for monks.
 Every young Thai man who reaches the age of 20 must go to Temple to become a monk for at least 15 days before they are allowed to get married.
-Some become monks for about 3 months, some for a year, but many stays as monks for their whole life.
+Some become monks for about 3 months, some for a year, but many stay as monks for their whole life.

 5. Temples are a place of healing.
 Historically temples were used as hospitals.
-If a person is sick, the first place where they go is a temple to seek for healing.
+If a person is sick, the first place where they go is a temple to seek healing.